 Complete performance notes, including a notation guide, can be found in the score.

-Zero G will be available for purchase after its world premiere in Spring 2019.
+Zero G will be available for purchase on May 20, 2019.